andrew/ultimate-awesome/README.md

 - [awesome-ai-safety-alignment](https://github.com/brandonhimpfen/awesome-ai-safety-alignment) - A curated list of research, frameworks, tools, evaluations, and resources focused on AI alignment, safety, robustness, red-teaming, model governance, and responsible development.
 - [awesome-bitcoin](https://github.com/brandonhimpfen/awesome-bitcoin) - A curated list of awesome resources, tools, wallets, block explorers, and communities for Bitcoin, the first and most widely used cryptocurrency.
 This list covers everything from beginner guides to advanced development resources for Bitcoin enthusiasts, investors, and developers.
 - [awesome-blockchain](https://github.com/brandonhimpfen/awesome-blockchain) - A curated list of platforms, protocols, tools, frameworks, standards, and learning resources for blockchain technology.
-- [awesome-chatgpt](https://github.com/brandonhimpfen/awesome-chatgpt) - A curated list of tools, extensions, prompts, projects, and resources for ChatGPT and the OpenAI ecosystem.
-- [awesome-climate-change](https://github.com/brandonhimpfen/awesome-climate-change) - A curated list of impactful resources, tools, data, frameworks, and organizations dedicated to understanding and addressing climate change.
 - [awesome-computational-linguistics](https://github.com/brandonhimpfen/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
 - [awesome-computational-mathematics](https://github.com/brandonhimpfen/awesome-computational-mathematics) - A curated list of tools, frameworks, libraries, and educational resources for computational mathematics.
 - [awesome-data-analytics](https://github.com/brandonhimpfen/awesome-data-analytics) - A curated list of tools, platforms, frameworks, and learning resources for data analytics.